Nonsteroidal anti-inflammatory drug: Veterinary use

 Research supports the use of NSAIDs for the control of pain associated with veterinary procedures such as dehorning and castration of calves.
 The best effect is obtained by combining a short-term local anesthetic such as lidocaine with an NSAID acting as a longer term analgesic.
 However, as different species have varying reactions to different medications in the NSAID family, little of the existing research data can be extrapolated to animal species other than those specifically studied, and the relevant government agency in one area sometimes prohibits uses approved in other jurisdictions.

-In the United States, meloxicam is approved for use only in canines, whereas (due to concerns about liver damage) it carries warnings against its use in cats except for one-time use during surgery.
+In the United States, meloxicam is approved for use only in canines, whereas (due to concerns about kidney damage) it carries warnings against its use in cats except for one-time use during surgery.
 In spite of these warnings, meloxicam is frequently prescribed "off-label" for non-canine animals including cats and livestock species.
 In other countries, for example The European Union (EU), there is a label claim for use in cats.